-Trevor Howard certainly enjoyed being somebody else -- so much so that he made major embroidery of his war record, no small irony for an actor so memorably associated with roles playing men of war.
+When Terence Pettigrew asked Trevor Howard whether he ever wanted to try his hand at directing, the actor replied, “I enjoy being somebody else.
+Directing a film is no fun.
+You have to be yourself!”
+Howard certainly enjoyed being somebody else — so much so that he made major embroidery of his war record, no small irony for an actor so memorably associated with roles playing men of war.
 It is the central revelation of Pettigrew’s biography and the central weakness: The discovery was made after Howard’s death, so there was no opportunity for confrontation, explanation or perhaps expiation.

 In his early screen career, Howard was usually in uniform: in Carol Reed’s “The Immortal Battalion” (1944), in Anthony Asquith’s “Johnny in the Clouds” (1945), in Cavalcanti’s “I Became a Criminal” (1947).
 Pettigrew claims Howard was dismissed from the Army in October 1943 after being found to be “suffering from a psychopathic personality and considered unfit for military service” without having even left Blighty.
 Howard repeatedly told the press he had been awarded the Military Cross, had almost drowned in the invasion of Sicily and seen action in Norway!
 Pettigrew claims that the man who played so many military heroes and so completely inhabited the officer class never even saw action.